 Eleanor Laing: Order.
 It will be obvious to the House that, as the statement made clear, this is about how Parliament, the devolved Administrations and the wider public will be engaged in the process of forming free trade agreements with new partners, and scrutinising those trade agreements.
 In other words, this is a relatively narrow canvas to which colleagues can fit their questions.
 The Chair will not...

 Eleanor Laing: And the prize for patience and perseverance goes to Tom Pursglove.

 Eleanor Laing: I now call Pete Wishart to make an application for leave to propose a debate on a specific and important matter that should have urgent consideration under the terms of Standing Order No. 24.
 The hon.
 Gentleman has three minutes in which to make his application.

 Eleanor Laing: Order.

 Eleanor Laing: Order.
-As I said earlier, there will now be a time limit of five minutes on Back-Bench speeches.
+We will now have a time limit of five minutes.